dotku/business-parking-place/README.md

 # Business parking place

 So you don't want to run your business anymore?
 You want to take a break and enjoy trip for a year?
+But still want to make some money for maintaince cost?

 We can help!